SAP-archive/fiori-for-ios-workshop/README.md

 ![](https://user-images.githubusercontent.com/377404/39138260-66c68f5c-46d4-11e8-9283-050c12bcc23f.png)

-When completed, you can access the SAP HANA Database Administration dashboard.
+When completed, you will land the **SAP HANA Database Administration** dashboard.

 ![](https://user-images.githubusercontent.com/377404/39138261-66fa1c6e-46d4-11e8-95ba-6d943e90397c.png)

 Select **Manage Roles and Users**.

-Navigate in the explorer to  **Security > Users > SYSTEM**, and right-click on SYSTEM.
-Select "Copy User".
+Navigate in the explorer to  **Security > Users > SYSTEM**, and CTRL+Click on **SYSTEM**.
+Click on **Copy User**.

 ![](https://user-images.githubusercontent.com/377404/39138263-6740b034-46d4-11e8-8654-44843724aa31.png)

 A new userID will be proposed, and you need to supply a user password.
 When submitted, the Job Log will indicate that they copy is in state "To be reviewed", and you can close the log box.

 ![](https://user-images.githubusercontent.com/377404/39138264-67647a1e-46d4-11e8-901c-d3f2b7d1a1af.png)

 > Note:  the console may indicate that a number of privilege grants have failed due to insufficent privileges.
 For the purpose of this project, you may ignore these warnings.

-Select the newly created user ('USER1' by default), switch to the "Granted Roles" tab, and tap the 'plus' button to add privileges.
+Switch to the newly created user (**USER1** by default) in **Security > Users**, switch to the **Granted Roles** tab, and click the TODO: add plus button icon)() button to add privileges.

 ![](https://user-images.githubusercontent.com/377404/39138266-67b098f4-46d4-11e8-8948-453e6962738e.png)

 Your developer user should have Administration and Developer privileges.
 For convenience, we'll add all of both category.

-Search for the string "ADMIN", select all results, and click "OK".
+Search for the string `ADMIN`, select all results, and click "OK".

 ![](https://user-images.githubusercontent.com/377404/39138267-67d975d0-46d4-11e8-9fca-0f76f9ee425e.png)

-Then, do the same for the search string "Developer".
+Repeat this process for the search string: `Developer`.
 'Command+S' to save the changes to your new user.

 #### Switch to new user, and import Delivery Unit

-Make sure you remember your passwords for both SYSTEM and your new developer user.
+Make sure you remember your passwords for both **SYSTEM** and your new developer user (**USER1**).
 You'll need to switch between them.

-Click the 'power' button in the upper right to log-out as SYSTEM, so that you can log back in as USER1 (or your own userID).
+Click the 'power' button in the upper right to log-out as **SYSTEM**, so that you can log back in as **USER1** (or your own Developer user ID).

-After logging out, enter the userID and password of your Developer user.
-You'll immediately be prompted to change the password.
+After logging out as **SYSTEM**, enter the user ID and password of your Developer user to log in as your Developer (**USER1**).
+You'll immediately be prompted to change the Developer user's password.

 ![](https://user-images.githubusercontent.com/377404/39138268-67fb9188-46d4-11e8-932e-cf01ac7606d4.png)